Kingxukai/linux/Documentation/kbuild/kconfig.rst

     For search help, enter / followed by TAB-TAB (to highlight
     <Help>) and Enter.
 This will tell you that you can also use
-    regular expressions (regexes) in the search string, so if you are not interested in MEMORY_HOTPLUG, you could try::
+    regular expressions (regexes) in the woke search string, so if you are not interested in MEMORY_HOTPLUG, you could try::

         /^hotplug